ivinjabraham/structures-and-types/list/Notes.md

 # Linked List
 Looking for new implementations that are more efficient, clever or simply better.

-- Double pointers
+- Double pointers: Turns out we don't need them cause we use a structure to hold the head of the list.
-- Optional tail pointer
+- Optional tail pointer: Implemented, but it's not optional.
+Not sure why a pointer worth of memory is worth making optional.
+This isn't designed to be used in memory intensive scenarios anway.
 - Optional Cache
 - Memory pool instead of random assignment in heap